tina-friedrich/arc-user-guide/docs/source/arc-gfx-interactive.rst

   shared with other ARC users, and therefore it is very important that you do not run computationally demanding jobs.

-  To run jobs that are more demanding than simple GUI application usage, please open a ``Konsole`` window and start an interactive X11 session on an interactive compute node by following the following instructions:
+  To run jobs that are more demanding than simple GUI application usage, please open a ``Konsole`` window and start an interactive X11 session on an interactive compute node by following the instructions below:

   To run an interactive session on the ARC cluster::